viclarsson/unzip-takeout/README.md

 As Google Takeout only exports files owned by the user, a shared Drive folder will need to be exported by all users contributing to the folder and therefore needs an efficient way to merge the files into a single folder.

-Made for personal use, but could be useful for others.
+Made for personal use, but could be useful for others, due to the changes in the previously free Google Workspaces where additional storage could be bought.
+We wanted to migrate files to iCloud and needed a simple way to export all users' files and merge them efficiently.

 ## Features